 We walked along the top of the “450,’’ a dune that descends into the lake from Pierce Stocking Scenic Drive, and swam from the sandbar that separates warm North Bar Lake from cold Lake Michigan.

 One day, we drove up the Leelanau Peninsula, a name invented by Henry Schoolcraft, the Indian agent/scholar who also came with the name Itasca for the Mississippi headwaters.

 Considered the little finger of the lower Michigan “mitten,’’ it’s a tourist backwater compared with the Traverse City area but still has its share of fudge shops and boutiques.

-In Leland, we wandered through Fishtown, a collection of weathered gray fishing shanties that now house T-shirt and
+In Leland, we wandered through Fishtown, a collection of weathered gray fishing shanties that now house gift and candy shops.

 From there, ferries take backcountry campers to North Manitou Island and day-trippers to South Manitou Island, which has an 1871 lighthouse, a grove of giant cedars, the visible wreck of the Francisco Morazan and ranger talks that cover island history.